What are the aims of this leaflet?

 Like all medicines, there are potential side effects with rituximab.
 Not everyone will get them, and most are not serious.

-Some people can experience side effects whilst the rituximab is being given, often called ‘infusion reactions’.
+- Some people can experience side effects whilst on rituximab, often called “infusion reactions”.
 This can include itching, a rash, flushing, fever, chills, wheezing, shortness of breath or a fall in blood pressure.
 To reduce the chance of this happening, it is common for other medicines to be given before the infusion, including anti-histamines and paracetamol.
 If an infusion reaction does occur, it can be helped by slowing the infusion down.
 If symptoms are severe then the treatment may need to be stopped, but this is rare.

 What are the rare side effects of rituximab?